emiellemahieu/emiellemahieu.github.io/projects.md

-The projects that follow require **paths** and **path signatures** as prerequisites.
-In the words of Terry Lyons:
+The projects belowt hinge on the concepts of **paths** and **path signatures** as prerequisites.
+In the words of Terry Lyons[^1]:

 > The key idea behind signatures is to stop thinking about a path as a quantity evolving over time, but rather as an object that you can query over intervals.
-As one queries these intervals, one gets a natural description about what happens at different time scales.
+As one queries these intervals, one gets a natural description about what happens with the system at different time scales.

 The primer (based on [Chevyrev et al. 2016](https://arxiv.org/abs/1603.03788)) compiles my notes from a literature review on the signature transform, and includes two examples related to portfolio drawdown: